 *PTCB 2014, Q4, School Performance Report.

 The Pharmacy Technician Program at SRJC was established in 2001.
 Developed from an identified community need, this program maintains a high standard of health-care education.
 It is a Regional Program and we service students from many counties in Northern California.
 The open access policy with no application process is designed for student convenience.
 Annual Summer Cohort Start and Mid-cohort January Start is based on SRJC's College priority registration.
 Students are strongly encouraged to complete the educational requirements for an AA/AS degree while building priority registration.

 We have an accomplished and committed panel of instructors, who prepare our graduates for jobs in retail/hospital based pharmacy, research and also for their next level of education.

 Both programs will prepare students to be registered Pharmacy Technicians and for employment in various pharmacy settings.
-Becoming an IV Inpatient Hospital Pharmacy Tech. requires the completion over the Summer of Pharmacy 157 and 157 L Clinical.
+Becoming an IV Inpatient Hospital Pharmacy Tech. requires the completion over Spring of Pharmacy 157 and 157 L Clinical.

 Based on the college mission, the Pharmacy Technology Program at Santa Rosa Junior College is dedicated to facilitating the growth and development of enrolled students in becoming competent entry-level pharmacy technicians to function within the healthcare community they serve.

 The major goals of the Santa Rosa Junior College Pharmacy Technology Program are to assist the enrolled students:

 - in performing skills with accuracy, utilizing skills in the workplace, and demonstrating proper equipment handling.

 - in utilizing critical thinking, adapting and demonstrating good communication in a clinical environment, as well as demonstrating good oral and written communication skills.